Ngaremaina/Pricing-Cards-Page/README.md

 Special thanks to the creators of React and other libraries used in this project.

 ## Author
-Owen Maina - owenmaina.netlify.app - mainaowen1997@gmail.com
+Owen Maina - https://owenmaina.netlify.app - mainaowen1997@gmail.com